 It is a good idea to arrive at the departure point at least 15 minutes before the 9:30am departure time (on Saturdays).
 This gives you a chance to meet the ride leader and assemble your bike if it was packed in the car.
-If you are not a TBN member, see the link in the first paragraph above (top of this column) to register and pay the $5 fee.
 You can also take the opportunity to introduce yourself and chat with the other riders.
 After all, we ride in groups to meet other people!

 Sometimes Rides are Cancelled